smart48/larakube/README.md

 ## Quick Start

-To quickly get started
+To quickly get started:

+- rename `secrets/.env-secrets.yml.example` to `secrets/.env-secrets.yml`
+- add your own values
+- rename `configs/laravel_configMap.yml.example` to `configs/laravel_configMap.yml`
-- rename secrets removing the `.example` part and add your own values
+- add your own values
 - run `minikube start`

 followed by the use of the `kube.sh` script in the local directory: